Docker - Build, Ship, and Run any App, Anywhere

 • uses apt-key add commands, which cause deprecation warnings.

-• Consider this up-to-date installation procedure.
+• Consider up-to-date installation procedures :

 As root :